 Once you know how much you owe, make sure you follow through on the payment.
 Otherwise, your landlord could hire a collection agency to go after the outstanding balance you owe them.
 They could also file a lawsuit in small claims court to collect the debt, which would require you to either pay the debt or fight the amount in court.

 Either way, both of these scenarios will likely show up on your credit report and could really hurt your credit score.
-There is a section on your credit report for public records, which can include bankruptcy, court actions related to debt, and tax liens.
+Not sure how to check your credit score for free?
+Check it with Turbo, and look for the section on your credit report for public records, which can include bankruptcy, court actions related to debt, and tax liens.
 Each respective record has their own time frame of when they are removed from your credit history, but it can range from seven to fifteen years.
 Public records severely hurt your credit score, so you’ll want to do what you can to avoid these situations.

 The third option after a messy lease break is your landlord could report the delinquent payments to the credit bureau, which would show up directly on your credit report.
 This note will remain on your credit report for seven years, even if you make all your payments on time and are otherwise the perfect borrower.